 Yes, because you are only previewing/printing and or saving the application you are not actually submitting.
 The submission process has roughly seven steps AFTER you click the red and white submit button including inputting a credit card number.

 For $595 three former admissions officers from your first-choice (or overlap school) will read, evaluate and offer feedback on your application.

 Do You Offer A Guarantee?

-We do not guarantee admission to college.
-We do guarantee that AdmissionsCheckup will offer feedback you can use.
-If we cannot offer any edits, changes or suggestions to your student’s application, please contact us within 24 hours of feedback receipt to receive a full refund.
+We guarantee AdmissionsCheckup will offer valuable feedback.
+If you are unable to utilize our feedback, please contact us within 24 hours of feedback receipt to receive a full refund.

 Have Any of Your Admissions Officers Worked With International Students?

 Yes.
 Anyone who sees your application is bound legally to keep your information confidential.
 Because the admissions officers do not need your social security number or any other specific identifying information to evaluate your application, feel free to take all specific identifiers out before you upload the application.

 Will The Colleges Be Aware That I Worked With You?